 Light can be modelled as photons - discrete quanta of light that carry fixed quantities of energy.
+The energy of a photon with frequency

 The photoelectric effect occurs when light is incident on the surface of a metal.
 It is a one-to-one interaction between photons and electrons on the metal, and electrons can be emitted as photoelectrons.